albetnov/vue-tik/README.md

 })
 ```

-> Using local configuration will override the entire global configuration.
+> Using local configuration will override the current global configuration for the component.

 Here's the full configuration schema: